amyrman/edu-grad-pathforward/README.md

 8. Bingo.
 React frontend should be opened automatically in browser.

 **To demonstrate fullstack functionality:**
-1. Login with username "test@test.nu, password "pass".
+1. Login with username "test@test.nu", password "pass".
 2. Nothing happens besides that you receive a token in dev-tools.
-3. Open dev tools (ctrl + shift + i), and select console
+3. Open dev tools (ctrl + shift + i), and select console.
-4. Click "object", then "data", and right-click "access_token"
+4. Click "object", then "data", and right-click "access_token".
-5. "Copy string contents"
+5. "Copy string contents".
-6. Search for [AUTH TOKEN] in project
+6. Search for "[AUTH TOKEN]" in project.
-7. Replace "[AUTH TOKEN]" with the token you copied
+7. Replace "[AUTH TOKEN]" with the token you copied during step 5.
-8. User info from MySQL should now be seen in the React app
+8. User info from MySQL should now be seen in the React app.
 ---
 ## Values
 * Simplicity - focus on the important actions and call to actions when designing and implementing